 Starbucks Pumpkin Spice Latte is one of my favorite Starbuck’s creations.
 This coffee drink tastes like a pumpkin pie in a cup.
 The only problem with this treat is that it is seasonal.
 Meaning if it doesn’t fall your chances of getting one of these drinks is pretty slim.

-This drink has been somewhat elusive for me, I knew it had multiple components in this recipe.
-It was actually when I had this drink prepared for me at Whole Foods it dawned on me what I was doing it wrong.
-I think the real trick is trying to make a pumpkin flavored syrup, and then work on the coffee portion of the drink.
+This drink has been somewhat elusive for me; I knew it had multiple components in this recipe.
+It was when I had this drink prepared for me at Whole Foods it dawned on me what I was doing it wrong.
+I think the real trick is trying to make a pumpkin flavored syrup and then work on the coffee portion of the drink.
 What did it for me at Whole Foods, other than having a completely open coffee bar, I found myself staring at the pumpkin syrup.
-For the longest I was wondering how you get pumpkin into the drink without it turning into an a weird texture.
+For the longest, I was wondering how you get pumpkin into the drink without it turning into a weird texture.

 So I begin this drink with a pumpkin spice flavored syrup.
 I recently posted a recipe for a simple syrup on youtube, but this syrup has more flavor?
 So this was accomplished by first flavoring the water of the simple syrup by allowing the flavors of nutmeg, ginger, and cinnamon, and then adding the sugar and pumpkin.